spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 <add key=""""microsoft:WorkflowComponentModel:XOMLMaximumNestedObjectDepth"""" value=""""n""""/>
 Where n is the new maximum object nesting depth.
 The possible issues like, random code execution during XOML deserialization (even when CheckTypes parameter is specified to the WorkflowCompiler), have been resolved [631082, System.Workflow.ComponentModel.dll, Bug, Build:3646]
+* Fixed an accessibility problem that the warning icons on workflow activity designer is not accessible [407415, System.Activities.Presentation.dll, Bug, Build:3673]
+* Fixed an accessibility problem to enable connector label reading on workflow designer [604810, System.Activities.Presentation.dll, Bug, Build:3673]
+* Remoting calls made within a transaction can lead to Transaction.Current incorrectly returning null (4.8) [672774, System.Activities.Presentation.dll, Bug, Build:3673]

+## Runtime

+* CLR COM Event Handler returns E_INVALIDARG and Array Data is not Updated when Event Parameter is double pointer to SAFEARRAY.
+[239541,WindowsBase.dll, Bug, Build:3673]